galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 ## Heading Hierarchy, Aria Labels and Screen-Reader Texts

 A lot of mark up improvements have been done for screen readers.

-Heading hierarchies have been properly cleaned up, titles have been added to most sub-pages, and many elements have received aria labels.
+All heading elements have been reordered to follow semantic hierarchy, and the headings sizes are now determined by helper classes, instead of the heading level.
+This is important for screen readers, and other software, so they can generate a table of content.
+Read more about heading levels on [W3C](https://www.w3.org/WAI/tutorials/page-structure/headings/) or [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements#usage_notes).

+Aria labels were also added to some elements.
+This is important to communicate their use to screen readers, if it is not obvious from the tag itself, and to help differentiate sections of the page from one another.
+E.g the main content from the side-bars.
+Read more about labeled regions on [W3C](https://www.w3.org/WAI/tutorials/page-structure/labels/).

 Screen-reader only texts have also been added, to help in places where previously only icons communicated an action.

 ## New font